 The Hidden Barrier to Wireless

 Germany dreams of a digital future: smart cities, high-speed trains with seamless Wi-Fi, and 5G in every corner.
-But despite living in a world obsessed with innovation, the physical infrastructure around us (buildings, public transport, public spaces) remains out of sync with that vision.
-In other words, the network is evolving fast while the places we use have not fully caught up.
+But despite living in a world obsessed with innovation, the physical infrastructure around us — buildings, trains, and public spaces — remains out of sync with that vision.
+The network is evolving fast, yet the places we live and work in have not fully caught up.

 nu glass: Turning Windows from RF Blockers into RF Gateways